API Reference

 Experiment

 An Experiment object represents a Kameleoon A/B test.
-Core properties include the segment (trigger conditions) and associated variations.
-Variations contain the JavaScript and CSS code implementing the changes.
+Core properties include the segment and associated variations.
+Variations contain the JavaScript and CSS code that implements the changes.

 Properties